IEC-61400-15/eya_def/README.md

-Whilst the data models used internally in such software of course do not need to mirror the EYA DEF in order to be able to export results in EYA DEF format, the EYA DEF data models may in some circumstances prove useful and avoid the need to completely new design new data models.
+Whilst the data models used internally in such software of course do not need to mirror the EYA DEF in order to be able to export results in EYA DEF format, the EYA DEF data models may in some circumstances prove useful and avoid the need for completely new designs of data models.

 ## The EYA DEF JSON Schema